alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 None.
 Rats.

 One very important type of move is priority moves.
-Earlier I mentioned that the Speed stat controls which Pokemon moves first.
+Earlier I mentioned that the Speed stat controls which Pokémon moves first.
-Some nuance: the Pokemon that used the move with the highest priority goes first, and if they both selected a move of the same priority, then the one with the higher Speed goes first.
+Some nuance: the Pokémon that used the move with the highest priority goes first, and if they both selected a move of the same priority, then the one with the higher Speed goes first.

 Most moves have a priority of zero.